Vadym Hetman

 Vadym Petrovych Hetman (Вадим Петрович Гетьман; 12 July 1935 – 22 April 1998) was a Ukrainian statesman, politician, and banker.
 He is credited with the creation of the National Bank of Ukraine, Ukraine's central bank.
 He was assassinated in April 1998 in his home in Kyiv.
 According to the Prosecutor General of Ukraine, the crime was paid for by former Prime Minister of Ukraine Pavlo Lazarenko.
 He was posthumously conferred the title of Hero of Ukraine on 11 July 2005.

 Early life and career

 Vadym Petrovych Hetman was born in the village of Snityn, located in Poltava Oblast (at the time in the Ukrainian Soviet Socialist Republic), in 1935.

-In 1956, he finished the Kyiv Financial-Economic Institute, after which he worked in various financial institutions in Zaporizhzhia Oblast.
+In 1956, he graduated from the Kyiv Financial-Economic Institute, after which he worked in various financial institutions in Zaporizhzhia Oblast.
 In 1975, Vadym Hetman was named the first vice-president to the Head of the Government Committee of Pricing of the Ukrainian SSR.
 In 1987, he became the head of the Agricultural-Industrial Bank of the Ukrainian SSR (since 1990 Ukraine Bank).